CTXz/Video-Glitch-Array/VGABreakout/README.md

 # VGA Breakout

+> **NOTE: This board is still in its early stages and may contain errors or perform suboptimally.
+It is subject to major changes in the future.**

 ![Board Showcase](Docs/Showcase1.jpg)

 The Video Glitch Array Breakout board offers a clean and convenient replacement for messy generic VGA breakout boards.
 This board was developed out of the frequent frustration of having to deal with a rat's nest of cables and loose contacts.